tahoe-lafs/tahoe-lafs/docs/logging.rst

 The Foolscap distribution includes a utility named "``flogtool``" that is used to get access to many Foolscap logging features.
 However, using this command directly on Tahoe log files may fail, due to use of an incorrect PYTHONPATH.
+To avoid this problem, Tahoe-LAFS v1.10.0 and later include a ``tahoe debug flogtool`` command; to use this, prefix all of the example commands below with ``tahoe debug``.

-Installing Foolscap v0.6.1 or later and then running ``bin/tahoe @flogtool`` from the root of a Tahoe-LAFS source distribution may avoid this problem (but only on Unix, not Windows).
+For earlier versions since Tahoe-LAFS v1.8.2, installing Foolscap v0.6.1 or later and then running ``bin/tahoe @flogtool`` from the root of a Tahoe-LAFS source distribution may work (but only on Unix, not Windows).

 Realtime Logging